 Onion and Garlic

-Onion and garlic; in cooking these are called aromatics—vegetables that, when cooked in fat, add depth and impart deep flavors to savory dishes.
+Onion and garlic, in cooking, are called aromatics.
+These are vegetables that, when cooked in fat, add depth and impart deep flavors to savory dishes.
 The best onion of choice for pasta fagioli is the yellow onion.
 These are considered the universal, all-purpose onion and constitute about 75 percent of the world onion production.
 They are astringent yet sweet, and their sweetness intensifies with low, slow cooking.

-Garlic is another ubiquitous aromatic, but perhaps you think its flavor is too harsh, too intense for a soup?
+Garlic is another ubiquitous aromatic, but perhaps you think its flavor is too harsh or too intense for a soup?
 Garlic doesn't have to be that way.
 If you treat it gently, it will reveal to you it's sweet side.
-Rule #1 - Don't smash it and don't push through a garlic press.
+Rule #1—don't smash it and don't push through a garlic press.
 Take your time and mince with a knife.
-Rule #2 - Don't cook it on high heat; it will burn and burnt garlic is bitter garlic.
+Rule #2—don't cook it on high heat; it will burn and burnt garlic is bitter garlic.
 Low and slow is the way to go.